sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-07-how-to-pretend-you-know-git.md

 Already up to date.
 ```

-The `git pull origin master` command translates to "download the remote repository's master branch into local's repository selected branch (current HEAD)."
+The `git pull origin master` command translates to "download the remote repository's master branch into local's repository selected branch (current HEAD)".

-Actually `git pull` is a shortcut for two commands, one of them we have already seen.
-First `git pull` will fetch (`git fetch`) data from the remote (commits, files, tags etc...) to make them visible to your local repository.
-This is useful (and necessary) because many changes can be caused by other users (or even yourself) to the remote repository, changes of which your local environment is not aware of.
+Actually, `git pull` is a shortcut for two commands, one of them we have already seen.
+Firstly, `git pull` will fetch (`git fetch`) data from the remote (commits, files, tags etc...) to make them visible to your local repository.
+This is useful (and necessary) because many changes can be caused by other users (or even yourself) to the remote repository, changes of which your local environment is not aware.

 The second command is the already familiar `git merge` which will combine the sequences of commits of the remote repository's master branch and the selected local branch.

 ## A complete workflow.

 Here is a realistic workflow that you will encounter on a daily basis.
 Imagine we have two
-developers, Bob and Alice who both work on a repository called `oursuperapp`.
-Alice is asked to develop the feature A. Bob is asked to develop the feature B. The main repository's branch is called `master`.
+developers, Bob and Alice, who both work on a repository called `oursuperapp`.
+Alice is asked to develop feature A. Bob is asked to develop feature B. The main repository's branch is called `master`.
 Alice creates a branch called A based on the master.

                 A____
     master_____/